top of page

 He graduated in 2013 with a distinction and received the Christie Award for Most Promising Student.

-Amongst Bini's recent works as an editor are Charlotte Regan’s debut feature film Scrapper, winner of the Grand Jury Prize at Sundance 2023.
-Cathy Brady’s debut feature film Wildfire, winner of the BIFA best debut screenwriter 2021 and Prevenge by Alice Lowe, selected as the Opening Film of the 31.
-Venice International Film Critics’ Week.
+His recent editing credits include Scrapper, the debut feature by Charlotte Regan and winner of the Grand Jury Prize at Sundance 2023; Wildfire by Cathy Brady, winner of Best Debut Screenwriter at the 2021 BIFAs; and Prevenge by Alice Lowe, which opened the 31st Venice International Film Critics’ Week.

-For TV he worked on the critically acclaimed series Top Boy, directed by William Stephen Smith, Riches created by Abby Ajay and directed by Sebastian Thiel and Glue, the E4 TV drama by Bafta-winning writer Jack Thorne, nominated at the Broadcast Awards for Best Multichannel Programme.
+For television, Bini worked on the BAFTA-winning series Top Boy (directed by William Stefan Smith); Riches (created by Abby Ajayi and directed by Sebastian Thiel); and Glue, the E4 drama by BAFTA-winning writer Jack Thorne, nominated for Best Multichannel Programme at the Broadcast Awards.

-In 2014 Bini co-directed and co-wrote the Italian feature film Io, Arlecchino produced by Officina della Comunicazione and Rai Cinema.
+IIn 2014, Bini co-wrote and co-directed the Italian feature Io, Arlecchino, produced by Officina della Comunicazione and Rai Cinema.
 The film premiered at the Rome Film Festival and was released nationwide in Italy in June 2015.

 bottom of page